bitfocus/companion-module-vdo-ninja/companion/HELP.md

 - mic (Current mute status, either by stream ID or guest position)
 - camera (Current camera status, either by stream ID or guest position)
 - speaker (Available for the "Director" role only)
-- label (if specified, otherwise just the guest position number)
+- label (If specified, otherwise it will be the guest position number)